spatialos/gdk-for-unity/docs/reference/workflows/ecs/concepts/entity-contracts.md

 * The worker entity will exist for as long as the ECS World exists.
 * A [`WorkerEntityTag`]({{urlRoot}}/api/core/worker-entity-tag) component is always available on the worker entity.
-* `WorldCommands.{name of world command}.CommandSender` components are always available on the worker entity and contain the API to send [world commands]({{urlRoot}}/reference/workflows/ecs/interaction/commands/world-commands).
 * An [`OnConnected`]({{urlRoot}}/api/core/on-connected) temporary component is added upon creating the worker entity.
 * An [`OnDisconnected`]({{urlRoot}}/api/core/on-disconnected) temporary component is added after the connection to the SpatialOS Runtime has been lost.